Lebanon Travel Advice, Embassies & Tourist Offices

 Medication

-Medical supplies are increasingly hard to find in country.
-You should take any medicines you need with you to Lebanon.
+Medical supplies can occasionally be hard to find in country.
+Take any medicines you need with you to Lebanon.
 The legal status and regulation of some medicines prescribed or purchased in the UK can be different in other countries.
 If you’re travelling with prescription medication you should carry a medical certificate confirming that the medication has been prescribed for a medical condition.

 Read best practice when travelling with medicines on TravelHealthPro.

-The availability and quality of medical treatment available in Lebanon is being affected by the economic crisis and fuel shortages.
-For example:
+The availability and quality of medical treatment available in Lebanon has been affected by the economic crisis and fuel shortages, although the situation has stabilised for private healthcare/hospitals in Beirut.

 Medical care in Lebanon can be expensive.
 Most medical providers and hospitals are insisting on significant cash deposits before admitting patients, including in emergency situations.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 Doctors are generally well qualified, though nursing standards vary.
-The economic crisis has caused a number of health care professionals to leave the country.
-This may affect staffing levels.
-The majority of medical staff speak French and English.
+Most medical staff speak French and English.

-FCDO has a list of English-speaking doctors in Lebanon.
+FCDO has a list of medical providers in Lebanon where some staff will speak English.

 There is also guidance on healthcare if you’re living in Lebanon.